• Home

 We can wrongly assume our husbands are going to meet all our needs or fill the void that is in our hearts from our children leaving, but that isn't their job.
 Our identity has to be rooted and grounded in Christ; we know this is where our contentment is found.
 If we look to our husbands for fulfillment, we're just going to find ourselves disappointed and critical of them, and that's not going to go so well for us.

 This is a season we need to draw near to one another.
 To look for common interests to spend time together.
-He's adjusting to this new season too so offer him much grace and make sure communication is a strong part of your relationship.
+He’s adjusting to this new season, too, so offer him much grace and make sure communication is a strong part of your relationship.
 This is the man you have committed to staying with “til death do us part.”

-Busyness can set in so be intentional in planning your time together.
+Busyness can set in, so be intentional in planning your time together.
 You may have freedom now to be spontaneous.
-Continue to date and enjoy your time alone away from the house.
+Continue to date and enjoy your time alone, away from the house.
 We can get caught up in routine and forget to enjoy one another.

-Make sure to battle selfishness and to pursue the life that God intends for you, and you will be a better lover of your husband.
+Make sure to battle selfishness and pursue the life that God intends for you, and you will be a better lover of your husband.
 This is an excellent season for romance, and you have an empty house to have all kinds of fun in!

 Our marriages should be a model for the younger generation of what a godly marriage looks like.
-As our adult children and others see a couple who loves each and other and aren't living for themselves, it gives them a vision and desire of what to strive for.
+As our adult children and others see a couple who loves each other and aren’t living for themselves, it gives them a vision and desire of what to strive for.

 “I make the choice to give my husband the benefit of the doubt, to not comment on everything he does or doesn't do, to focus on the things I appreciate about him, and to verbally express gratitude.”

-Make sure to cherish that man you're with and fondly remember back why you married and chose him in the first place.
+Make sure to cherish that man you’re with and fondly remember back to why you married and chose him in the first place.

 Make sure to pray together daily.
 There is no better way to connect than through prayer.